adamschoenemann/clofrp/README.md

   - rec types
   - tuples ✓

-## Type Aliases
+## Type Synonymes
-- Right now, type alias expansion is kind of a mess tbh.
+- Right now, type synonym expansion is kind of a mess tbh.
 Here is a maybe better algorithm:
-  - Go through each alias, and "fixpoint" expand them
+  - Go through each synonym, and "fixpoint" expand them
-    - If an alias encounters itself in its expansion, its recursive so we fail
+    - If an synonym encounters itself in its expansion, its recursive so we fail
-    - If not, every alias is expanded into its "most-expanded" (normal) form
+    - If not, every synonym is expanded into its "most-expanded" (normal) form
-  - After each alias is in normal form, go through each type (signatures and annotations in expressions)
+  - After each synonym is in normal form, go through each type (signatures and annotations in expressions)
-    - We know the arity n of each alias, so we should be able to simply search for its name applied to n arguments
+    - We know the arity n of each synonym, so we should be able to simply search for its name applied to n arguments
-    - We can then substitute the arguments (after they've been expanded as well) for the bound variables in the alias definition and replace it directly into the AST.
+    - We can then substitute the arguments (after they've been expanded as well) for the bound variables in the synonym definition and replace it directly into the AST.

 ## Recursive Types
 - Is it really a good idea to expose the recursive primitives to the user?